 Book Arts Treasure Chest

 Educator-specific workshops provide teachers with ideas for cross-disciplinary lessons and bookmaking techniques to integrate into K-12 curricula.
 Through these free, grant-supported workshops, the Program strives to deliver a variety of bookmaking instruction suitable for teachers and students of all grade levels and abilities.
-We offer a 2-day intensive every summer and teach half-day workshops for teachers throughout the year.
+We offer an Educators' Intensive every summer and teach half-day workshops for teachers throughout the year.
 If you are interested in hosting a professional development workshop for your district or school, please get in touch!

 Additional Resources for K-12 Teachers